 This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

-Here is where I answer your questions about how to get started.
+Here is where I provide some simple steps and answer your questions about how to get started.
 A little research up-front will make getting started in your flying career much easier.

 If you are thinking or planning on going on to Private Pilot, this describes this approach.
 Your steps below will be the same.